 Select Sires Inc. Introduces Summer Interns

-PLAIN CITY, Ohio, June 20, 2012 - Select Sires Inc. welcomes six interns into their summer internship program.
-Maggie Dean, Kelly Fortney, Megan Swaney, Lindsey Grimes, Nicole Hoff and Caitlin Patrick will be interning with North America's largest A.I. organization this summer.
+PLAIN CITY, Ohio, July 1, 2015 - Select Sires Inc. welcomes seven interns into their summer internship program.
+Kristy Klingenburg, Griffin Nicholls, Emily Henceroth, Darrell Doughty, Karli Lump, Brady Engquist and Ian Van Kirk will be interning at North America's largest A.I. organization this summer.

-"Both practical work experience within the industry and networking are extremely important in helping college students prepare for full-time employment upon graduation," says Dave Thorbahn, Select Sires president and C.E.O.
-"That's why Select Sires offers hands-on internship opportunities each year.
-These internships help introduce students to the industry side of agriculture, while they contribute to the day-to-day operation of the Select Sires federation."
+"Both practical work experience within the agricultural industry and networking are extremely important to help college students prepare for full-time employment beyond graduation," says David Thorbahn, Select Sires president and C.E.O.
+"That's why Select Sires offers hands-on internship opportunities to work with trained professionals each year.
+This program helps expand their knowledge of the industry, while allowing interns to contribute in the day-to-day operation of the Select Sires federation."